shiftgig/petri-dish/README.md

 # Petri Dish

 ## Introduction
-Petri dish is a simple experimentation framework.
-It is designed to build an experiment timeline with stages and treatment groups, and track the evolution of the experimentation subjects throughout the experiment.
+Petri dish is designed to build an experiment timeline with stages and treatment groups, and track the evolution of the experimentation subjects throughout the experiment.

 ## Getting Started